ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Introduction

-Kleppmann explained \textit{seniority ranking} at PaPoC 2025's keynote~\cite{kleppmannKeynoteByzantine} which provides a strategy to solve this problem: execute the more senior admin operations first e.g. A < B. However, this enables retaliation where a revoked Admin A can retaliate against Admin B by \textit{backdating} a revocation to make it appear as if the two admins concurrently revoked each other.
-This allows Admin A to \textit{roll back} their revocation by abusing their seniority.
+Kleppmann discussed \emph{seniority ranking} as a solution to the Duelling Admins problem at PaPoC 2025's keynote~\cite{kleppmannKeynoteByzantine}: execute the more senior admin's operations first, e.g. A < B. However, this prevents a less senior admin from ever revoking a more senior admin because the less senior admin is unable to close the cycle.
+Consequently, a revoked Admin A can retaliate against Admin B by \emph{backdating} a revocation to make it appear as if they concurrently revoked each other.
+This allows Admin A to \emph{roll back} their revocation, as seniority ranking does not support revoking a more senior admin.

-In this article, we describe the Duelling Admins problem, explain how Keyhive and Matrix solve it, and explore how it can be solved in a fair way by the introduction of a mutually trusted third party node called a \textit{finality node}.
-This node is responsible for arbitrating the order of events via the transmission of epoch events.
-We conclude with an outline of how CRDT designs may use the arbitration characteristics of finality nodes in novel ways.
+In this article, we describe the Duelling Admins problem, explain how Keyhive and Matrix solve it, and explore how it can be solved in a fair way by the introduction of a mutually trusted peer called a \emph{finality arbiter}.
+This peer is responsible for arbitrating the order of events via the transmission of epoch events.
+We conclude with an outline of how CRDT designs may use the arbitration characteristics of finality arbiters in novel ways.